JLX0/MetaLLM-GPT/README.md

 # Usage

-Before running the examples, please make sure that you have met the general requirements as specified in *Installation and requirements*.

 ## In general

+Before using MetaGPT, please make sure that you have met the general requirements as specified in *Installation and requirements*.

 You can run the following command to check the configuration information of
 MetaGPT: